MojoliciousDotIO/mojolicious.io/page/index.markdown

     - date: 2017-12-24
 ---

-This is a site dedicated to [Mojolicious](http://mojolicious.org) web framework.
+This is a site dedicated to the [Mojolicious](http://mojolicious.org) web framework.
 It was lauched in 2017, just in time for the ...

 # 2017 Mojolicious Advent Calendar